byomead/aws-v2/notes.md

 CloudFront caches everything so that the users don't wait a lot of time for the page to load.
 But when you deploy a new version, you want that new version to be cached so users can reach it.
 There are essentially two ways to do it:

 1. Update the dafault behavior or create a new one for your index page and edit the time the page remains cached.
 By default, CloudFront caches a new version every 24 hours, but you can decrease it to minutes.
-2. Create an invalidation and set it to all paths using a wildcard (`/*`).
+2. Create an invalidation (by going to Invalidations tab in the distribution) and set it to all paths using a wildcard (`/*`).
 This can be used via a CI pipeline to invalidate all cache when there is a new deploy.
+In the meantime, the only way to deploy is by directly copying into the S3 bucket.

+Keep in mind.
+You can have up to 1000 invalidations for free.
+Then it costs fractions of a cent.